FamousWolf/randomdata/README.md

 ## @todo / missing features

-- **File provider** A provider to add files to records.
-This should work for FAL fields and non-FAL fields and should allow the creation of at least images, text, PDF and (random) binary files.
 - **HTML provider** A provider to generate HTML data.
 Perhaps random text filling a template.
 - **Unit tests** Unit tests have to added for all providers.